Use Reserve Now & Pay Later and GET 10% OFF at checkout – Code: ADVENTURE10

 What Is the Dominican Republic’s Official Language?

 According to the country’s constitution, Spanish is the official language of the Dominican Republic.
-As a result, Spanish is the most spoken language in the nation, with 85% of the population speaking it.
+As a result, Spanish is the most spoken language in the nation, with 85% of the Dominican Republic population speaking it as their mother tongue.
+Schools in the Dominican Republic teach Spanish as the primary language, and people across the country use it as their lingua franca.
+However, it’s so widely used that you Republic’s can read it in signs, media, business publications, and commerce in the República Dominicana.

 Nonetheless, even if you know how to read and speak Spanish, you may notice that the country’s Spanish is different from the rest.
-The language has many varieties depending on the region and historical influences it has encountered; This is also the case for Dominican Spanish.
+The language has many varieties depending on the region and historical influences it has encountered; this is also the case for Dominican Spanish, which has been shaped by indigenous languages and African languages over time.

 Is Dominican Spanish Considered a Spanish Dialect?